James Douglas, 4th Earl of Morton: Resignation

-President of the Privy Council and arrest
+President of the Privy Council

 On 27 April 1578, by the action of John Erskine (son of Regent Mar) and his brothers, the Commendators of Cambuskenneth and Dryburgh, Morton gained possession of Stirling Castle and the person of the king, regaining his ascendancy.
 On 12 August 1578, the forces of his opponents faced his army at Falkirk, but a truce was negotiated by two Edinburgh ministers, James Lawson and David Lindsay, and the English resident Robert Bowes.
 A nominal reconciliation was effected, and a parliament at Stirling introduced a new government.
 Morton, who secured an indemnity, was president of the council, but Atholl remained a privy councillor in an enlarged council with the representatives of both parties.
 Shortly afterwards Atholl died (allegedly of poison) and suspicion pointed to Morton.
 His return to power was brief, and the only important event was the prosecution of the two Hamiltons who still supported Mary.
 In the spring of 1579, the Scottish government's forces moved to crush the power of the Hamilton family in the west, and Claude Hamilton and his brother John Hamilton fled to England.
 Morton would later deny that this was his initiative.
 The final fall of Morton came from an opposite quarter.

 In May 1579, at St Andrews, an eccentric called Skipper Lindsay publicly declared to Morton in the King's presence during the performance of a play that his day of judgement was at hand.
 In September, Esmé Stewart, Sieur d'Aubigny, the king's cousin, came to Scotland from France, gained the favour of James by his courtly manners, and received the lands and earldom of Lennox, the custody of Dumbarton Castle, and the office of chamberlain.
 The young James VI was declared to have reached his majority and formally began his personal rule with some ceremony in Edinburgh in September 1579, and the period of the Regents was concluded.

+Arrested and accused

-On 31 December 1580, an associate of Lennox, James Stuart, Earl of Arran, son of Lord Ochiltree and brother-in-law of John Knox, had the daring to accuse Morton at a meeting of the council in Holyrood of complicity in the murder of Darnley, and he was at once committed to custody in Holyroodhouse and taken to Dumbarton Castle in the Lennox heartland.
+On 31 December 1580, an associate of Lennox, James Stuart, Earl of Arran, son of Lord Ochiltree and brother-in-law of John Knox, accused Morton at a meeting of the council in Holyrood of complicity in the murder of Darnley, and he was at once committed to custody in Holyroodhouse and taken to Dumbarton Castle in the Lennox heartland.

-Some months later Morton was condemned by an assize, presided over by John Graham, Lord Hallyards, for having taken part in Darnley's murder, and the verdict was justified by his confession that the Earl of Bothwell had revealed to him the design, although he denied participation, "art and part", in its execution.
+Morton was brought back to Edinburgh and lodged at Robert Gourlay's house on 27 May.
+He was condemned by an assize at the Tolbooth on 1 June, presided over by John Graham, Lord Hallyards, for having taken part in the Darnley's murder.
+He confessed that the Earl of Bothwell had revealed to him the design, although he denied participation, "art and part", in its execution.
+The Earl of Montrose pronounced him guilty.